divinejadie/demon-core/README.md

 There aren't any safety comments, however all tests are routinely validated with miri on 64 and 32 bit targets.

+## Contributing

+Keep in mind this is only a personal project, but you are welcome to contribute if you like.

 ## Benchmarks

 Benchmarks are managed with [criterion](https://github.com/bheisler/criterion.rs).